htmfilho/sports/_drafts/2024-06-22-welland-long-course-triathlon.md

 ## Pre-race

+- First of all, charge my Garmin watch.
+- Run a 5k distance the day before to activate the gut.
 - Pass the sunscreen way in advance, so it has time to dry before putting on my racewear.
+- Bring the tire's pump.
 - Bring sandals to wear after dropping my shoes at the transition.
 The path to the swimming area might be hot or gravel.
+- Fill my water bottle with a hydration drink.
+- Ride the bike for a few minutes to check if everything is good to go or if something needs to be fixed.
+- Attach the bike to the rack and organize the transition equipment right below the bike, over a towel, separated by transition to bike and to run.
 - If allowed, wear a wet suit.
 It enables you to glide and float more, which translates into more speed.
 - Warm up my body with active dry-land before entering the water.
 It helps to resist the water temperature and allows me to sprint at the start.